Modeling oxygen-void interactions in uranium nitride: Methodology

 where $p$ is the porosity, $R_v$ is the average void radius, $a$ is the lattice constant, $c_\text{O}$ is the atomic oxygen concentration, and $\alpha_1$ and $\alpha_2$ are the kinetic corrections for the defects $\text{O}_\text{N}^\text{(s)}$ and $\text{O}_i^{\text{(s)}}$, respectively.
 For a defect $i$, $\alpha_i$ is defined as \cite{Zinkle1990}:

-where $D_i$ is the diffusivity of the relevant defect, $t$ is the void nucleation time, and $\lambda_v$ is the mean free path between voids, defined as $\lambda_v = n_v^{-1/3}$, where $n_v = p / ( \frac{4}{3} \pi R_v^3 )$ is the void number density.
+where $D_i$ is the diffusivity of the relevant defect, $t$ is the void nucleation time, and $\lambda_v$ is the effective capture length for diffusion to a void surface.
+If the void number density is

+then the center-to-center void spacing is $n_v^{-1/3}$.
+We take the relevant diffusion distance to be the matrix gap from the void surface to the midplane between neighboring voids,

+This definition is positive for $p<\pi/6\approx0.52$, which is satisfied for all porosities considered here.
 We assume a void nucleation time $t$ = 42 hours.
 This estimate is justified by taking a typical dose rate, $\dot{G}$, in a fast reactor core as on the order of $10^{-6}$~dpa/s~\cite{Mansur1983, Saha2018}.
 In stainless steels, stable voids are fully formed by a dose, $G$, in the range of 0.1--0.2~dpa~\cite{Surh2004}.
 Using the relation $t = G / \dot{G}$, this corresponds to a void nucleation time between 28 and 56 hours, with an average of 42 hours.
-Due to the lack of experimental data on early-stage void nucleation in UN fuels, this estimated time serves as a reasonable placeholder, but with unknown uncertainty.
-Note that \cref{Eq:DeltaSigma1} predicts that the surface energy reduction scales linearly with oxygen concentration.
+Due to the lack of experimental data on early-stage void nucleation in UN fuels, this estimated time serves as a reasonable placeholder.
+A discussion of the model sensitivity to the kinetic parameter is given in \cref{Sec:Discuss}.

+Note that \cref{Eq:DeltaSigma1} predicts that the surface energy reduction scales approximately linearly with oxygen concentration through the explicit $c_\text{O}$ prefactor; a weak additional $c_\text{O}\ln c_\text{O}$ dependence enters via the impurity-referenced $E_\text{ad}$ (see \ref{App:Tpeak}).
+Note also that because $\Delta \sigma$ depends on the adsorption and defect-formation energies linearly rather than on $\sigma$ itself, curvature corrections to the absolute surface energy do not propagate into $\Delta \sigma$.
+Any residual curvature or coordination dependence enters only through $E_\text{ad}(\text{O}_\text{N}^{(\text{s})})$ and $E_f(v_\text{N}^{(\text{s})})$.